loading...

 ACCOMMODATION & MEALS

-All nights are spent in beautiful, characteristic hotels & agriturismo’s, mostly historical buildings (generally 4-star level).
+All nights are spent in beautiful, characteristic hotels & agriturismos, mostly historical buildings (generally 4-star level).
 All rooms have en-suite facilities.

-Accommodation includes breakfast, in all accommodations.
+All accommodations include breakfast.
 Most evening meals are included, for which we have selected the best available restaurants.
 On two nights you are free to choose from the wide choice of restaurants in the area.
 Your guide can give you good tips.

 INCLUSIONS